 And, yes, the popular flavor-packed eggplant casserole, topped with creamy bechamel sauce, is a labor of love.
 There are typically several layers and a few steps involved.
 But if you’ve ever made it, you know that it’s totally worth the effort for a special family dinner.

-I shared my earlier moussaka recipe, made with a juicy meat sauce, earlier, and many of you have tried it and loved it!
+I shared my earlier Greek-style moussaka recipe and my Egyptian-style moussaka, both made with a juicy meat sauce.
 Since then, I have gotten many requests for a meatless version.

 I’ve been playing around with different ingredients, and I finally have the BEST vegetarian moussaka that is as scrumptious and tasty as my meat-lovers’ version.